Oregon Marijuana Possession Laws

 How Many Marijuana Plants Can You Have in Oregon?

-For adults above 21, having up to four cannabis plants is legal.
+Oregon allows eligible adults and medical marijuana patients and caregivers to cultivate up to four cannabis plants for personal use.
 However, it is mandatory to grow legal amounts of marijuana plants in a private residence out of public view.
 Landlords have the power to restrict cannabis usage and growing in their homes, so tenants should consult with them beforehand.
-For individuals residing within one thousand (1,000) feet of a school, growing cannabis at home is illegal.
-Violators may face up to 25 years in jail together with a fine above $300,000.
+For individuals residing within 1,000 feet of a school, growing cannabis at home is illegal.

 Patients with valid medical marijuana cards in Oregon can grow up to six mature cannabis plants or 12 immature plants.
 However, patients who want to cultivate must be approved by the OHA's Oregon Medical Marijuana Program.